Andy has asked me to provide contributions to his blog without using any soldier words. I will try.

 Also, in case you did not notice those Women shooters are shaped differently and require different holsters.
 Don't make your Lady bang her ribs up drawing from a man's holster.
 Spend the money and get her something that fits.

 And, you need quality ammo.
 You can reload or use gun show reloads from GA Arms if you want to but I don't care for reloads in my plastic guns.
 Wallyworld has bulk WIN when you can find the guy with the key at a good price.
 I used to buy REM at Dick's but they have gotten outrageous recently and mainly they are out of it.
 Buy in bulk when you can find it at a good price.
 Don't buy premium JHP ammo for range use!

 On the topic of ammo, I have seen lots of problems caused at pricey matches by poorly made reloaded ammo.
 And, your ammo should make the power factor prescribed by the rules.
 Most factory ammo will make weight but not all.
 The 130 grain WIN 38 SPL is a tad light in my experience.

 Nongun gear includes your safety stuff (hearing & eye protection) and concealment garment.
 The use of high speed operator gear is not required.
 It is common but not mandatory.

-IDPA Wed.,Afternoon 10-18-17 - Do NOT handle any firearms in the parking lot!!!!!
-If you are carrying a concealed loaded firearm…Please let us know as soon as you sign in with us on the ...
+IDPA This Wed.,Afternoon 11-01-17 - This will be our last Wednesday Afternoon for 2017!!!
+Do NOT handle any firearms in the parking lot!!!!!
+If you are carrying a concealed loaded firearm…Ple...